composer/composer/doc/03-cli.md

 environment variable if you use Vagrant or VirtualBox and experience issues with files not being found during installation even though they should be present.

-### http_proxy or HTTP_PROXY

-If you are using Composer from behind an HTTP proxy, you can use the standard `http_proxy` or `HTTP_PROXY` env vars.
-Set it to the URL of your proxy.
-Many operating systems already set this variable for you.

-Using `http_proxy` (lowercased) or even defining both might be preferable since some tools like git or curl will only use the lower-cased `http_proxy` version.
-Alternatively you can also define the git proxy using `git config --global http.proxy <proxy url>`.

-If you are using Composer in a non-CLI context (i.e. integration into a CMS or similar use case), and need to support proxies, please provide the `CGI_HTTP_PROXY` environment variable instead.
-See [httpoxy.org](https://httpoxy.org/) for further details.

 ### COMPOSER_AUDIT_ABANDONED

 Set to `ignore`, `report` or `fail` to override the [audit.abandoned](06-config.md#abandoned)